Wrynst/hugo1/site/content/products/_index.md

       items:
         - 3 litres of gin per month
         - Green or roasted berries"
-        - One or two varieties of berries"
+        - One or two varieties of berries
       plan: Small
       price: '50'
+    - description: >-
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+        Great for avid drinkers, "Is that a big gin on your face?" couples and bigger crowds with or without pink elephants.
       items:
         - 6 litres of gin per month
         - Green or roasted berries